 *Note: Instructor consent required*

-This course covers fundamentals of programming in R, object types and structure, import and use of packages for expanding R?s capabilities, data management, and basic analysis.
-The course is graded credit/no credit (pass/fail), with weekly review tasks in R. Students are not expected to have prior experience in R or other programming, but familiarity with basic concepts in statistics is recommended.
+This course covers basics of STATA's command, object, memory, and interface fundamentals, data import and management, creation of basic statistical summaries, linear regression and regression diagnostics, analysis for binary and categorical outcomes, and basics of time series and panel data analysis.
+The course is graded credit/no credit (pass/fail), with weekly review tasks in STATA.
+Students in the class are not expected to have prior knowledge or experience in STATA, but a baseline knowledge of statistical concepts is highly recommended.

-This class meets in the second half of the semester (March 6 – April 18, 2023)
+This class meets in the first half of the semester (January 4 – February 21)

 Ford minor students can register for electives beginning December 1